Principal Investigator Eligibility (Policy 5020)

 4.5 Removal of a Principal Investigator or Co-Investigator

-Any person who is serving in the capacity of principal investigator or co-investigator may be removed at any time from this role by the dean(s) of the college(s) involved if that person fails to properly execute his or her duties with respect to the project or program.
-Prior to the removal, the principal investigator or co-investigator shall be given written notice of the intent to take such action.
+Any person who is serving in the capacity of Principal Investigator or Co-Investigator may be removed at any time from this role by the dean(s) of the college(s) involved if that person fails to properly execute their duties with respect to the project or program.
+Prior to the removal, the Principal Investigator or Co-Investigator shall be given written notice of the intent to take such action.
 That notice shall include an explanation of the basis for the proposed action.
-The principal investigator or co-investigator shall be given at least five (5) working days from receipt of notice of the proposed action to respond and reach a satisfactory resolution with the dean(s).
-If the principal investigator or co-investigator fails to reach a satisfactory resolution with the dean(s), the principal investigator or co-investigator may request (within five (5) working days) that his or her proposed removal be reviewed by the Faculty Research Advisory Committee.
+The Principal Investigator or Co-Investigator shall be given at least five (5) working days from receipt of notice of the proposed action to respond and reach a satisfactory resolution with the dean(s).
+If the Principal Investigator or Co-Investigator fails to reach a satisfactory resolution with the dean(s), the Principal Investigator or Co-Investigator may request (within five (5) working days) that their proposed removal be reviewed by the Faculty Research Advisory Committee.
 This committee will investigate the matter and provide its recommendation to the president within thirty (30) calendar days after receiving the request for a review.
-The president shall render a decision on removal of the principal investigator or co-investigator within five (5) working days after receiving the recommendation of the committee.
+The president shall render a decision on removal of the Principal Investigator or co-investigator within five (5) working days after receiving the recommendation of the committee.